civican/legisinfo/42-1/bills/C-78/bill_text.md

 **(2)** The `Canada Evidence Act` applies in respect of a proceeding before the Federal Court to determine, under subsection 3(3), 4(3), 5(3) or 6.2(3), which court retains jurisdiction.

-> **Explanatory Note**:
-> Existing text of subsection 23(2):
-> *Existing Text*:
-> > For the purposes of this section, where any proceedings are transferred to the Federal Court under subsection 3(3) or 5(3), the proceedings shall be deemed to have been taken in the province specified in the direction of the Court to be the province with which both spouses or former spouses, as the case may be, are or have been most substantially connected.

 ### Section 22

 The Act is amended by adding the following after section 23: